 Flyers were distributed to various community nonprofits and social service groups including the Continuum of Care, Manchester Community Services Council, the housing authority, Leisure, Recreation and Families Department and all current sub-recipient organizations.
-Information about public meetings was shared on all town social media platforms, in the Manchester Matters emails and on the main page of the Town website.
-Ads were placed in the regional newspaper, the Journal Inquirer, in an effort to make even more residents aware of opportunities to make comments and share their opinions.
+Information about public meetings was shared on town social media platforms, in the Manchester Matters emails and on the main page of the Town website.
+Ads were placed in the regional newspaper, the Journal Inquirer, in an effort to notify additional residents of opportunities to make comments and share their opinions.
 The two meetings were held at different times of day to accommodate various schedules.